Sentinel Capital Partners: Investment funds

+Leadership

+In March 2025, Sentinel announced a leadership succession plan under which Eric Bommer, who joined Sentinel as its first professional hire in 1997, was elevated to serve alongside David S. Lobel as co-managing partner, positioning him as Lobel's eventual successor.
+John F. McCormack continues as senior partner.

 Controversy

 Buffet Holdings Settlement

-In 2010, the creditors of Buffets Holding sued Sentinel and its investment partner Caxton-Iseman Capital for “bilk[ing] Buffets of hundreds of millions of dollars" that lead to its insolvency.
+In 2010, the creditors of Buffets Holding sued Sentinel and its investment partner Caxton-Iseman Capital for "bilk[ing] Buffets of hundreds of millions of dollars" that led to its insolvency.
 Sentinel and CI Capital settled the lawsuit for more than $23 million.

 TGI Fridays

 Sentinel and Triartisan Capital Partners acquired TGI Fridays in 2014 from Carlson a month after the company facing a nationwide collective action wage theft lawsuit.
 The company tried to prevent certification of an FLSA collective by settling with individual workers that alleged unpaid wages up to $91 million.
 Eventually TGI Fridays settled in 2017 for over $19 million to over 28,000 workers, the largest wage and hour payout at the time.
 In 2018, TGI Fridays was also found to have failed to pay £59,348 to its U.K. staff.

 In 2019, TGI Friday was sued in a proposed class-action lawsuit for selling potato skin chips that don't contain potato skins.

 In April 2020, Sentinel's deal to take TGI Friday's public was called off due to "extraordinary market conditions" due to the coronavirus outbreak.